milo-pa/gator-learn/documentation/local-deploy.md

 ## Overview
 - **Backend:** Runs on **port 8080** and serves all routes that begin with `/api`.
 - **Frontend:** Runs on **port 3000** and serves all other routes.
 Frontend will call the backend /api pages on 8080
-- **NOTE** we currently don't differentiate local deployment vs remote deployment, so you have to manually update the URL

 ---